MicrosoftDocs/sdk-api/sdk-api-src/content/gpmgmt/nf-gpmgmt-igpmgpo-copyto.md

 req.lib:
 req.dll: Gpmgmt.dll
 req.irql:
+targetos: Windows
+req.typenames:
+req.redist:
+ms.custom: 19H1
+f1_keywords:
+ - IGPMGPO::CopyTo
+ - gpmgmt/IGPMGPO::CopyTo
+dev_langs:
+ - c++
 topic_type:
  - APIRef
  - kbSyntax
 api_type:
  - COM
 api_location:
  - Gpmgmt.dll
 api_name:
  - IGPMGPO.CopyTo
  - GPMGPO.CopyTo
-targetos: Windows
-req.typenames:
-req.redist:
-ms.custom: 19H1
 ---

 # IGPMGPO::CopyTo

 ## -description

 Copies the current Group Policy object (GPO) to the specified domain and then returns a pointer to the copy of
     the GPO.
 This method copies the policy settings from the current GPO to the new GPO.
 The new GPO has a new GPO ID.